openstack/magnum/doc/source/userguide.rst

   needed.

 Storage
-  Cinder provides the block storage that is used for both hosting the containers as well as persistent storage for the containers.
+  Cinder provides the block storage that can be used to host the containers and as persistent storage for the containers.

 Security
   Barbican provides the storage of secrets such as certificates used